 Marek got us onto a train to Gdansk on the north coast.
+Decades later I was to discover Gdansk had been Danzig, the capital of East Prussia, given to Poland as reparation after WWI.
 Arriving there very late we were unable to find accommodation so slept under a tree in a park.
 In Communist Poland this was simply not done.
 Two policemen found us next morning and evicted us from our tree angrily.
 At a hostel about which Marek had given us the details, one of the receptionists invited Julie and me to stay with her and her husband in their apartment.
 They took us most surreptitiously to show us the apartment block in which Poland’s Solidarity hero, Lech Walesa, lived.
 In those days in Poland people would line up all day for a single loaf of bread.
 The shops had virtually nothing on the shelves but jam.
 Julie and I, having American dollars, could go to the American Store to buy just about anything very cheaply.
 One day we bought two bottles of vodka for $5 each to take back to share with our hosts.
 Walking back to the train station, one of the wretched bottles slipped out through a hole that has developed in the bag and smashed on the pavement.
 It was acutely embarrassing as a group of Poles gathered around us shaking their heads at our unbelievable waste.
 They paid exorbitant amounts for a bottle of alcohol, probably a week’s pay.

 Our most trying event was coming back to Berlin by train, an overnight journey on a sleeper.
 We had so many Polish zlotys left it was a last-ditch effort to try to get rid of them somehow.
 Outside Poland they were worth absolutely nothing.
 At Checkpoint Charlie Julie went first, without incident.
 She pushed both of our packs ahead of her through the big metal gates which clanged shut behind her.
 The customs official looked at my passport but didn’t believe it was me.
 In the photo I was done up to the max with makeup, but I myself had just slept on a train and I suppose I looked a mess.
 They took me to another office where I was asked to produce further identification.
 This took about half an hour.
 Meanwhile Julie’s outside, not able to hear or see anything from my side of the gate, wondering if she would ever see me again.
 Thinking I’d been dragged off to a concentration camp or for interrogation, and trying to figure out what to do if I didn’t appear.
 I did finally come through the gate.
 Phew!
 It was with great jubilation I watched that evil wall being smashed to smithereens by mallet wielding protestors six years later.